 The existing and proposed street systems conform to the City's Transportation Plan.
 All street design and improvements will be determined through the subdivision review process and regulated through the Conditions of Approval.
-The applicant is also requesting an alternative street standard to allow Lone Oak Road, One Avenue, and Two Avenue to exceed a 12-percent street grade.
+The applicant is also requesting an alternative street standard to allow Lone Oak Road, One Avenue (Beta Court), and Two Avenue (Alpha Avenue) to exceed a 12-percent street grade.
 However, the proposed internal streets will be designed to street standards.

-The applicant is requesting an alternative street standard to street grade.
-As shown on the street section provided, Lone Oak Road will have a 12.25% street grade.
-One Avenue will have a 14.68% street grade, and Two Avenue will have a 15% street grade.
+In the original approval alternative street standards to street grade was approved.
+As shown on the street section provided, Lone Oak Road will have a 13% street grade.
+One Avenue (Beta Court) will have a 14.83% street grade, and Two Avenue (Alpha Avenue) will have a 15% street grade.
 Due to the topography of the site and the proposed street alignments with existing streets, along with required stub street connections, these proposed streets within the subdivision exceed the street grade allowed.
 The applicant's engineer has provided a detailed memo address the alternative street standard criteria.
 See attached memo dated May 16, 2019.